Getting statisticians to agree on survey methodology is easier said than done. You might say they tend to disagree or even strongly disagree.

 But while HR teams have a few different models to choose from when conducting employee surveys, one time-tested approach has become their go-to.
 The Likert scale, developed in 1932, asks survey-takers to respond to a prompt with one of five possible answers:

 - Strongly agree

 - Strongly disagree

 HR teams then calculate a positive response score by adding up “strongly agree” and “agree” scores by the number of responses received.
 For example, if 100 employees answered a question and fifty of them reacted positively, your positive response score would be 50.
-You can learn more about how this is calculated in Lattice by clicking here.
+You can learn how this is calculated in Lattice by visiting our Help Center.

 Sound simple?
 That’s why the model works so well.
 Similar to Net Promoter Score (NPS), the Likert scale’s simplicity makes it possible to measure sentiment toward a broad range of topics.
 With respect to the workplace, it’s been used to track engagement, belonging, trust in leadership, and other dimensions of the employee experience.

 We asked leaders why they preferred using the Likert scale and whether open-ended questions still had a place in employee surveying.

 While open text fields or multiple-choice questions give you specificity, they don’t lend themselves well to analysis.
 Using the Likert scale makes it easier to collect, analyze, and subsequently act on employee feedback.

 “We’ve found the Likert scale to be enormously useful because it allows comparative, apples-to-apples views of data.
 It’s easy to spot trends and identify patterns,” said Richard Williamson, Chief Strategist at BackBurner Marketing.
 When the same scale is applied to all of your questions, tracking employee survey results in a tool like Lattice is easy (see below).
 When you don’t follow the same methodology throughout, HR teams are left with the messy and error-prone task of assigning point values to open-ended comments.